kelj0/Teaching-Linux/README.md

 - `du – Show`   -Directory space usage
 - `free`        –Show memory and swap usage

+### Useful commands
+- `sed -e "s/ //g" -i test.txt` - Remove all spaces from file
+- `sed -i '$ d' ./* -i test.txt` - Remove last line from all files in current dir
+- `sed '/^\s*$/d' -i test.txt` - Remove all empty lines from file
+- `rename 's/ /_/g' *` - Replace all spaces from filenames with '_'
+- `sudo apt-get --purge autoremove` - remove all duplicate/orphan packetes
+- `sudo apt-get clean` - remove all .deb instalation files that were downloaded by apt
+- `python -m site --user-site` -points you on location of python site-packages directory

+## Short guides
 ### Adding app to Applications
 lets say you want to add tor to applications cause you dont want to type ./start-tor...